-This indicates that the stereotype-consistent ``white=sterile/calm'' association was uniquely potent and effortlessly rationalized in healthcare settings.
+This indicates that the stereotype-consistent ``white=sterile/calm'' association was uniquely potent in healthcare settings.

 \paragraph{Tutoring} For the tutoring scenario, stereotype priming (Asian) increased selections of the Medium robot.
 The stereotype was manifested through two distinct pathways: \catpsych{Psych/Affective} and \catpref{Preference/Evasion}.
 Aligned \catpsych{Psych/Affective} responses mapped the Asian stereotype's dimensions of competence and warmth onto the robot's appearance, describing the Medium robot as \textit{``calm, friendly, and smart for teaching''} or \textit{``warm... yet serious enough to make sure lessons are being taught.''} \catpref{Preference/Evasion} responses were frequent for this aligned choice: participants claimed they \textit{``selected beige at random,''} or insisted \textit{``the color has nothing to do with tutoring.''} The Asian prime successfully drove participants to select the stereotype-congruent robot (Medium), but because the stereotype is cognitive rather than physical, participants could not easily construct a task-based functional rationale.